Wartburg 353

-The Wartburg 353, known in some export markets as the Wartburg Knight, is a medium-sized family car, produced by the East German car manufacturer AWE for their Wartburg brand.
-It was the successor of the Wartburg 311, and was itself succeeded by the Wartburg 1.3.
+The Wartburg 353, known in some export markets as the Wartburg Knight, is a medium-sized family car produced by the East German car manufacturer AWE for their Wartburg brand.
+It was the successor of the Wartburg 311 and was itself succeeded by the Wartburg 1.3.

 The Wartburg 353 was produced from 1966 to 1988, becoming the Wartburg with the longest production run.
-During its lifetime it saw several changes and improvements, the most recognizable of these coming in 1985 with a front facelift (as pictured here), slightly different layout around the engine block and a new carburettor.
+During its lifetime, it saw several changes and improvements, the most recognizable of which came in 1985 with a front facelift (as pictured here), a slightly different layout around the engine block, and a new carburettor.

 Design

 First introduced in June 1966, the Wartburg 353 was the creation of the former German BMW production facilities (called EMW under Soviet occupation).
-Its origins were ultimately derived from a 1938 DKW design, and powered by a two-stroke engine with only seven major moving parts: three pistons, three connecting rods and a crankshaft.
-This led to a common aphorism among Wartburg owners that "one drives a car, but only has to maintain a motorcycle."
+Its origins were ultimately derived from a 1938 DKW design and powered by a two-stroke engine with only seven major moving parts: three pistons, three connecting rods and a crankshaft.
+This led to a common aphorism among Wartburg owners, which is that "one drives a car, but only has to maintain a motorcycle."

-Domestically, it was used for all types of government transportation, sometimes as a Volkspolizei police car.
+Domestically, it was used for all government transportation, sometimes as a Volkspolizei police car.
 However, due to the nature of the planned economy, deliveries to private owners could take ten to fifteen years.

-Like other Eastern European cars, it was known for its low price.
+Like other Eastern Europe cars, it was known for its low price in export markets.
 Because of its forward centre of gravity and front-wheel drive, the car had typical front-wheel-drive road handling, usually displaying significant understeer, especially in wet conditions.

 Wartburgs were exported to most European markets and South Africa.